dereuromark/cakephp-translate/docs/README.md

 ## Important database config
 Use `'quoteIdentifiers' => true` for your Datasources config.

-The TranslateStrings DB fields `context` and `name` must be case sensitive, all other fields should not be.
+The TranslateStrings DB fields `context` and `name` must be case-sensitive, all other fields should not be.
 This is important when dealing with the same string in different casings, as otherwise one of those would be translated, all others would (silently) not.

 When using MySQL that means those two should be `utf8_bin`, whereas the rest should become `utf8mb4_unicode_ci` as per migration file and the right table collation defaults.